-Anxiety disorders are common mental health conditions that affect one in every eight adults in the United States.
-If youโre struggling with anxiety, it can be hard to know where to turn for help.
+Anxiety disorders are common mental health conditions that affect 1 in every 8 adults in the US.
+If you’re struggling with anxiety, it can be hard to know where to turn for help.

 When it comes to how to talk to your doctor about anxiety, it’s important to be organized and prepared.
-To help you get started, we have compiled a list of important information about your mental health to share with your doctor when the time comes.
+To help you get started, here’s a list of important questions about your mental health that your doctor may ask you when the time comes.

 1. How long have you been struggling with anxiety?

-How long you have been struggling with anxiety will be one of the most important pieces of information for your mental health professional to know.
+Understanding how long you have been struggling with anxiety will be one of the most important pieces of information for a mental health professional to know.
 It is generally accepted that an anxiety disorder can develop as a result of genetics, environmental factors, and life experiences.

 2. What are your current symptoms?